Friday, September 19, 2025

 In fact, they are baby stroller raiders,

-Pull up irrigation lines for laughter.
+Pull up irrigation lines for giggles.

 I told them that humans don't like their toys